For daily wit & wisdom, sign up for the Almanac newsletter.

 “Garden thugs” are plants (not weeds) that quickly get out of control in the garden.
 They can really run amok and hog all the room if they’re not judiciously pruned, dug out, cut back, or thinned in midsummer.
-Here’s how to keep them from taking over!
+Here’s how to keep these bullies from taking over!

 Last week I was making iced tea and wanted to add some spearmint to the brew.
 It grows in a flowerbed near the kitchen.
 I couldn’t find it!
 Though I pass by this flowerbed many times each day, obviously, I haven’t paid much attention to this bed.
 It had been choked out by other plants.